How can I write accurate references in English?

-Lesson 3 explores the topic: How can I create, lay out and order reference lists?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: How can I create, lay out and order reference lists?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 20-100 Marks for referring your friends